In This Article Expand or collapse the "in this article" section Valency Theory

 Introduction

-While Herbst and Faulhaber 2008 is the current introduction to syntactic analysis that is based on valency theory and Ágel 2013 is the most recent introductory online article, Welke 1988 provides the first introduction to valency theory.
-Another introductory overview paired with a lead-in to main tasks of today’s valency theory is given in Ágel and Fischer 2015.
-Apart from these introductory works there are general works of major importance to valency theory: Tesnière 1959—along with its preliminary study Tesnière 1953—is still the most comprehensive monograph on valency theory.
+While Herbst and Faulhaber 2008 is the current introduction to syntactic analysis that is based on valency theory, and Ágel 2013 is the most recent introductory online article, Welke 1988 provides the first introduction to valency theory.
+An additional introductory overview paired with a lead-in to main tasks of today’s valency theory is provided in Ágel and Fischer 2015.
+Apart from this introductory work, a considerable amount of work has been done in general with regards to the importance of valency theory.
+Tesnière 1959—along with its preliminary study Tesnière 1953—is still the most comprehensive monograph on valency theory.
 It captures central questions of valency theory and remains important for valency theory, especially for Uni-Dimensional Valency Theory. Ágel 2000 (cited under Multidimensional Valency Theory) focuses on general theoretical questions of valency theory.
-It summarizes major questions that valency struggled with since Tesnière and raises new ones, like the question of how to model valency changes.
-It can be read as an attempt to change valency theory from a static valency theory into a dynamic one.
-Dependency and Valency gathers leading valency scholars and provides a comprehensive overview over all sections of valency theory, major questions, the discipline’s history and its achievements.
+It summarizes major questions that valency struggled with since Tesnière and raises new ones, such as the question as to how to model valency changes.
+It can be read as an attempt to change valency theory from a static valency theory into a dynamic one. Ágel, et al. 2003–2006 compiles research data by leading valency scholars and provides a comprehensive overview concerning various approaches to valency theory, major questions, and the discipline’s history and its achievements.
+Most recently, Neveu and Roig 2022 is a volume that reassesses Tesnière’s standard work and discusses its significance and potential for contemporary linguistics.

 • Ágel, Vilmos, Ludwig M. Eichinger, Hans-Werner Eroms, Peter Hellwig, Hans Jürgen Heringer, and Henning Lobin, eds.
-2003 and 2006.
+2003–2006.
 Dependency and valency: An international handbook of contemporary research.
 Vols.
 1 and 2.
-Berlin: de Gruyter.
+Berlin: De Gruyter.

 This extensive, multilingual standard work in valency theory addresses all aspects of valency theory.
 The collected papers range from introductory overviews to detailed analyses.
 It consists of two volumes which comprise 121 papers in English and German.